 Anxiety manifests itself in a huge array of forms and behaviours and results from various different fears: anyone who suffers from anxiety will have a different experience with it.
 Some people have debilitating panic attacks, some cannot cope with social situations without crippling fears.

-I have Obsessive Compulsive Disorder, and that is how my anxiety manifests itself, which I only actually came to terms with recently after seeking treatment.
+I have Obsessive Compulsive Disorder, and that is how my anxiety manifests itself, which I only actually came to understand recently after seeking treatment.
 I think previous to that I knew I had OCD, but in my mind did not connect the dots between that and the same ‘anxiety’ that I saw panic attack sufferers, for example, dealing with.

 Largely, OCD is a process of nonsensical and repetitive behaviours or thought processes that come about as a result of a heightened perception of fear, and a sense of responsibility to prevent harm coming to something or someone.
 It can be split into obsessions and compulsions, both of which usually feed of off each other and create a cycle whereby they reinforce one another too.
 The diagram below is a simple summary of the process that makes OCD so engrained and such a hard cycle to break for someone who suffers with it.